ebayes/PensionPal-Retirement-Income-Predictor/README.md

 ## 🥊 Comparing predicted vs real projections

-Working with real users (n=14), we have been able to validate the model, and early results show a high level of accuracy.
+Working with real users (**n=14**), we have been able to validate the model by tracking down peoples pensions and comparing real figures to predicted ones product by our model.
+Early results show a high level of accuracy.

 Using the worked example above, real  🆚  predicted outcomes can be compared.

 ExamplePredicted | ExampleReal | MedianPredicted | AverageReal
 --- | --- | --- | ---